zakariamofaddel/shopify-nextjs-template/README.md

 To solve I currently kill all node processes by running `taskkill /f /im node.exe` on windows.

-Not sure if the issue is related to my server implementation, the shopify CLI v3 or VSCode, I will look further and try to solve it.
+The issue is due to CLI V3 process handling and has been reported [here](https://github.com/Shopify/cli/issues/630)

 ## Requirements